-As I mentioned earlier, All visuals in Power BI report page are interactive with each other.
+As I mentioned earlier, All visuals on the Power BI report page are interactive with each other.
 If you click on a chart other charts will be highlighted:

 Changing the Interaction

-You will now see all other visuals in the page with two or three buttons on the top right hand side corner of each.
+You will now see all other visuals on the page with two or three buttons on the top right-hand side corner of each.
 These are controls of interaction.

 The darker color in this icon set shows which interaction will apply.
-For example for the interaction from NumberCarsOwned Pie Chart and the SalesAmount Card Visual the selection is Filter. but for the ProductCategory Pie Chart is highlighting (the middle option).
-Now change this option to be Filter. and you will see immediately that second pie chart (product category) shows a filtered view of the selected item in NumberCarsOwned pie chart.
-Actually the first pie chart is acting as a filter for the second pie chart.
+For example for the interaction from NumberCarsOwned Pie Chart and the SalesAmount Card Visual, the selection is Filter. but for the ProductCategory Pie Chart is highlighting (the middle option).
+Now change this option to be Filter. and you will see immediately that the second pie chart (product category) shows a filtered view of the selected item in the NumberCarsOwned pie chart.
+Actually, the first pie chart is acting as a filter for the second pie chart.

-As you can see you can set interaction between each two individual elements in a page.
-This is extremely helpful when you are expecting selecting an item to have different impact on different visualization.
+As you can see you can set interaction between every two individual elements on a page.
+This is extremely helpful when you are expecting to select an item to have a different impact on different visualization.
 Hope this simple tip helps to make your visualization better with Power BI.